dysonprotocol/dysonprotocol2-dashboard/docs/nameservice_guide.md

 3. Creating NFT collections and minting NFTs
 4. Managing metadata for NFTs and collections
 5. Minting custom coins with name-based denominations
+6. Setting comprehensive denom metadata for custom tokens
-6. Trading names through a bidding system
+7. Trading names through a bidding system

 These capabilities enable a powerful decentralized namespace system that integrates with NFTs and custom tokens, forming a foundation for various applications on the Dyson Protocol blockchain.